shizuo-kaji/ricci-flow/README.md

 written by S. Kaji
 based on the [code](https://github.com/hchapman/ricci-flow) written by Harrison Chapman.

+See our paper
+- S. Kaji and J. Zhang, Free-form Design of Discrete Architectural Surfaces by use of Circle Packing, [arXiv:2103.07584](https://arxiv.org/abs/2103.07584)

 This program takes
 - a surface mesh (in .obj or .ply format)
 - a specification of Gaussian curvature (angle defect) for each vertex